hxtk/rules_anchore/README.md

 This also makes a convenient time to rerun all of your `grype_test` rules which use the pinned database in order to scan for newly-discovered vulnerabilities independent of any changes to your code.
-For example, with the above `//:BUILD` file, a nightly CI job could be configured to run
+For example, with the above `//:BUILD` file, a nightly CI job could be configured to run something like the following:

 ```
 bazel run //:update-grype